 Stunning sunsets are synonymous with Los Angeles.
 With miles of picturesque coastlines and expansive landscapes, there’s no shortage of places to watch the sun go down in the most breathtaking fashion.
-Mashable agrees, naming L.A. the city with the most Instagrammable sunsets in the world, according to a study of 2.5 million Instagrams conducted by Modernize.
+Mashable agreed in 2016, naming L.A. the city with the most Instagrammable sunsets in the world, according to a study of 2.5 million Instagrams conducted by Modernize.

 L.A.-based photographer Melissa Turner shares her favorite spots to capture Los Angeles in all of its Golden Hour glory.
 From picture perfect El Matador State Beach to the hills above Griffith Park, read on for the top 10 places to photograph a sunset in Los Angeles.

 Ascot Hills Park is located just east of Downtown L.A.
 This location is such a hidden gem that there were only a few people there on a gorgeous evening.
 You can enter the park via Gateside Drive located off of Multnomah St. Parking is available in the lot on the right hand side.
 From this lot, walk north onto the hiking trail.
 After 0.1 miles make a slight right at the fork in the trail and take this up 0.2 miles to the top of the ridge where the trail comes to a “T”.
 Make a right, then follow the path along the ridge until you reach the top of the hill.
 This location offers a great view of the Downtown skyline with gorgeous tall grass in the foreground.